Quasiparticles of Decoherence Processes in Open Quantum Many-Body Systems: Incoherentons: Conclusion

-In this study, we focused on quantum lattice systems with bulk dissipation that does not change the particle number.
-It is natural to ask whether the schemes illustrated in Fig.~\ref{Fig-concept} hold for other types of dissipation as well.
-For example, under dissipation with gain and loss of particles \cite{Syassen-08, Carusotto-13}, it is expected that incoherentons will be created or annihilated.
-When there is dissipation at the boundary of the system \cite{Znidaric-15}, the localization of incoherentons near the boundary is expected.
-Understanding the impact of such behaviors on the deconfinement transition of eigenmodes and the quantum coherence gap closing in spectra would be worthy of further study.
+In this study, we focused on systems with local bulk dissipation.
+It is natural to ask whether the incoherenton picture summarized above holds for other types of dissipation as well.
+When there is dissipation only at the boundary of the system \cite{Znidaric-15}, the localization of incoherentons near the boundary is expected.
+The effect of nonlocal dissipation is also nontrivial, which leads to long-range interactions between the chains in the ladder representation of a Liouvillian.
+The influence of long-range interactions on the formation of bound states is well studied in the context of isolated quantum many-body systems, and it has been pointed out that a new type of bound state can be realized in quantum spin chains with long-range interactions \cite{Liu-19, Lerose-19, Vovrosh-22}.
+Understanding the impact of different types of dissipation on the deconfinement transition of eigenmodes and the QC gap closing in spectra deserves further study.

 Quasiparticles are a key concept in many-body physics.
 In isolated quantum many-body systems, the existence of well-defined quasiparticles ensures the validity of low-energy effective field theories, which describe the thermodynamic and transport properties of the system through statistical mechanics of weakly interacting quasiparticles.
 Identifying the quasiparticles is to distinguish a set of relevant variables for characterizing the low-energy behavior of the system from many irrelevant variables.
 It is expected that complex relaxation processes in open quantum many-body systems are described by a simple kinetic theory of various incoherentons, which should be studied in detail in future works.
 A better understanding of incoherentons can provide an efficient way to predict decoherence effects in the control of large-scale quantum devices.